+FORM 10-K

+\boxtimes Annual Report Pursuant to Section 13 or r 15(d) of the Securities an nd Exchange A et of 1934

+For t he Fiscal Year Ended Decembe r 31, 2020

+or

+Transition Report Pursuant to Section 13 3 or 15(d) of the Securities s Exchange Act of 1934

+For the Tra nsition Period from to

+Commission File Number 1-5 581

+watsco

+• WATSCO, IN

-FORM 10-K × Annual Report Pursuant to Section 13 or 15(d) of the Securities and Exchan ge Act of 1934 For th ne Fiscal Year Ended December 31, 2019 or Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 ransition Period from to Commission File Number 1-5581 watsco V WATSCO, INC. ame of registrant as specified in its charter FLORIDA (State or other jurisdiction of incorporation or organization) 59-0778222 (I.R.S.
-Employer Identification No.) 665 South Bayshore Drive, Suite 901 Miami, FL 33133 ss of principal executive offices, including zip code) (Regi (305) 714-4100 istrant's telephone number, including area code) Securities re egistered pursuant to Section 12(b) of the A Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.50 par value Class B common stock, \$0.50 par value WSO WSOB New York Stock Exchange New York Stock Exchange Securities regi stered pursuant to section 12(g) of the Act: None Indi cate by check mark if the registrant is a well-known se easoned issuer, as defined in Rule 405 of the S Securities Act.
-Yes ⊠ No □ Indi cate by check mark if the registrant is not required to f ile reports pursuant to Section 13 or Section 1 L5(d) of the Act.
-Yes □ No ⊠ 1934 cate by check mark whether the registrant (1) has filed 4 during the preceding 12 months (or for such shorter properties of the past 90 days.
-Yes 🗵 No 🗆 period that the registrant was required to file s
+name of registrant as specified in

+FLORIDA (State or other jurisdiction of incorporation or organization) 59-0778222 I.R.S.
+Employer lentification No.) 2665 South Bayshore Drive, Suit Miami, FL 33133 ess of principal executive offices, includ (305) 714-4100 (Regi strant's telephone number, including a rea code) Securities r registered pursuant to Section 1 2(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.50 par value Class B common stock, \$0.50 par value WSO WSOB New York Stock Exchange New York Stock Exchange Securities reg gistered pursuant to section 12(g g) of the Act: None ÷

+Indi cate by check mark if the registrant is a well-known so easoned issuer, as defined in Rule e 405 of the Securit ies Act.
+Yes ⊠ No □ Indi cate by check mark if the registrant is not required to file reports pursuant to Section 12 3 or Section 15(d) of the Act.
+Yes \square No \boxtimes 1934 cate by check mark whether the registrant (1) has filed during the preceding 12 months (or for such shorter g requirements for the past 90 days.
+Yes 🗵 No period that the registrant was req Indi cate by check mark whether the registrant has submitt ted electronically every Interactiv e Data File require d to be submitted pursuant to Rule 405 of

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such
+Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such